Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

   - `Record` - This is the same as live mode with one key difference - the HTTP traffic from your tests is saved locally on your machine.
   - `Playback` - The requests that your library generates when running a test are compared against the requests in the recording for that test.
 For each matched request, the corresponding response is extracted from the recording and "played back" as the response.

 Under the hood, when tests are run in `Playback` or `Record` mode, requests are forwarded to the [Test Proxy](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md).
 The test proxy is a proxy server that runs locally on your machine automatically when in `Record` or `Playback` mode.
 The proxy is responsible for saving the requests and responses when running in `Record` mode and for returning the recorded responses when running in `Playback` mode.
-The proxy should be mostly transparent to the developer, other than when you are trying to debug.
-More on that later.
+The proxy should be mostly transparent to the developer, other than when you are trying to [debug](#debugging-test-proxy).

 ### Test resource creation and TestEnvironment